 Lots more pagodas and reclining Buddhas!
 You could do this as a day trip from Yangon or stay overnight.
 Either way you will need to head back to Yangon to continue your journey and catch the train north.
 If you’re not massively into the Buddhist/religious aspect then you could skip it altogether as Bagan is far more impressive.

 Getting from Bago to Pyay:

 First head back to Yangon which shouldn’t take long.
 It is 285 km from Yangon to Pyay but is a lengthy journey, most pleasant by train.
 Trains leave at 7:00am and 11:00am from Yangon Kyemyindine station and at 13:00 from the main station in Yangon (fastest option).
 It takes about 9-10 hours to get from Yangon to Pyay by train and around 7 by bus.

 It’s possible to take a night train from Yangon all the way to Bagan but it’s a long trip so you may wish to break it up by stopping in Pyay, a small town on the Ayeyarwady River halfway between the two.
 There’s not a great deal to see but that in a way is part of its appeal given the few parts of Myanmar that have opened up to tourism have done so in quite a big way.
 There’s little chance of you falling into tourist traps here because there aren’t any.
 This is a nice spot to grab a bike or hike and explore a rarely visited part of Myanmar.

 Getting from Pyay to Bagan:

-It is about a 10 hour bus journey from Pyay to Bagan costing in the region of 10,000-13,000 Kyat ($10-13).
+It is about a 10 hour bus journey from Pyay to Bagan with no train links.
 It is worth forking out a little extra for the only slightly more expensive air-con buses.

 Getting from Bagan to Inle Lake: